 The national "Safe to Sleep" campaign (formerly known as the "Back to Sleep" campaign), includes information on reducing the risks of all sleep-related, sudden unexpected infant deaths, not just SIDS (Sudden Infant Death Syndrome).

-The Injury Prevention Center at CHaD is a member of the New Hampshire Safe Sleep campaign, which is working to get the information out to New Hampshire's new and expectant parents, health and social service providers, and all who care for infants.
+The Injury Prevention Center is a member of the New Hampshire Safe Sleep campaign, which is working to get the information out to New Hampshire's new and expectant parents, health and social service providers, and all who care for infants.

 Since the original "Back to Sleep" campaign started in 1994, the percentage of infants placed to sleep on their backs increased dramatically, and the overall SIDS rates declined by more than 50 percent.